Survive When Everything Goes Wrong: Flood of Fear

 Your next move is to find shelter.
 Simple is better.
 There is probably a lot of downed wood and debris.
 Find a long, narrow branch, ideally half again your height.
 Snug it into the crook of a tree, a crack in a rock, or tie one end of it to a standing trunk about two feet off the ground.
 Lay branches across the top, upside-down, with the leaves pointing towards the ground, to make a little tent-like structure.
 Think Eeyore, but bushy.
 Be wary of caves.
 Especially after a natural disaster, there may be dangerous animals taking shelter inside, and they are probably more than stressed enough to attack on sight.

 Shelter also includes fire and warmth.
 Find bare, stony ground if possible.
 You should have a flint with you, and some fire starters.
+You will if you have your prepped day pack anyways.
 Use them conservatively, and don’t try to start a fire without a good supply of twigs, pinecones, moss, or wood chips to get the first flames going.
 You need to focus on finding the driest wood possible after the flood.
 Failing that, look for shattered ends in logs, those have more surface area to catch fire, and the weaker wood is likely dead or dryer than otherwise.
 Never light a log on fire that you can’t lift or move if things get a little out of control.
 While a good boy-scout can get a nearly smokeless fire going under even the worst conditions, the smoke and steam from wet wood will actually work in your favor as you try to get found.
 You’re likely to have a difficult time sleeping, use that energy to keep the fire burning through the frigid night.
-Fire-building is an art in and of itself, so stay tuned for a later post with more tips on how to get one started in rough conditions.

 Finally, if you’re stranded in the woods, and you’ve got an okay handle on the basics of life, make as big a target as possible.
 If you have a bright poncho, spread it out and stake it down in a clear area, make a sign out of rocks, throw wet wood or grass on your fire to make smoke, make noise, and do everything you can to be conspicuous.